musevlt/pyplatefit/docs/tutorial.rst

 The master line information are taken from the MPDAF routine get_emlines see `documentation <https://mpdaf.readthedocs.io/en/latest/api/mpdaf.sdetect.get_emlines.html#mpdaf.sdetect.get_emlines>`_.
+As shown later it is also possible to use its own line table.
 To review this master list use the following command:

 .. code::